tomtom-international/llvm-diagnostics/README.md

    print(f"  Message: {error.message}")
 ```

-Which fill result in output similar to:
+Which will result in output similar to:

 ```sh
 Diagnostics Message found: